Azure/ms-rest-nodeauth/README.md

 # ms-rest-nodeauth [![Build Status](https://dev.azure.com/azure-public/adx/_apis/build/status/public.Azure.ms-rest-nodeauth)](https://dev.azure.com/azure-public/adx/_build/latest?definitionId=9)

 This library provides different node.js based authentication mechanisms for services in Azure.
 It also contains rich type definitions thereby providing a good TypeScript experience.
 All the authentication methods support callbacks as well as promises.
 If they are called within an async method in your application then you can use the async/await pattern as well.

-Things to consider:

-- Many of these authentication methods accept a `domain` to be specified, which accepts `tenants` to be passed in.
-- For personal accounts, credentials created without passing a domain won't be able to access most of the account resources automatically.
-- In this case you will need to call `buildTenantList` to gather the list of tenants so that the ID of one of them can be passed into the `setDomain` method of the returned credential.
-  Once the domain is set, you will be able to access resources from subscriptions in that tenant.

 ### Example